-Once water transfer requirements have been met by the three supply options also included in the preferred plan, the BES plan introduces three new supply options which are very different to the typical abstraction type option sometimes associated with disbenefits such as risk of deterioration of waterbodies (quality and quantity).
-WR065b is a reservoir raising option and the only option in any of the plans to bring tangible flood risk benefits valued at £12m by providing additional capacity in the catchment to reduce downstream flood risk.
+Once water transfer requirements have been met by the chosen supply option also included in the preferred plan, the BES plan introduces three new supply options which are very different to the typical abstraction type option sometimes associated with disbenefits such as risk of deterioration of waterbodies (quality and quantity).
+WR065b is a reservoir raising option and the only option in any of the plans to bring tangible flood risk benefits valued at £12.1m by providing additional capacity in the catchment to reduce downstream flood risk.
 The other supply options capitalise on operational efficiencies by making network improvements (WR185) and process washwater treatment (WR191) to make use of water already in the system without need for additional abstraction.
 These supply options realise an ecosystem resilience benefit of £27m by promoting resource efficiency and enhancing ecosystem services.
 These three options appear in reasonable alternative plan.

-The total GHG emission of the BES plan over 80 years is a reduction of 490,185 tCO2e (17% improvement on the preferred plan) brought about by operational savings from the large demand management programme.
+The total GHG emission of the BES plan over 80 years is a reduction of $369,912 \text{ tCO}2\text{e}$ (24% improvement on the preferred plan) brought about by operational savings from the large demand management programme.
 This is also reflected in the 22% increase in carbon cost saving of the BES plan compared to the preferred plan.

-Selection of more environmentally and socially beneficial options however comes at a price with the financial cost of the BES plan 117% more than the preferred plan (Figure 34 Metric cost differences relative to the preferred plan) and about four times the total benefit cost of the environmental and societal metrics.
+Selection of more environmentally and socially beneficial options however comes at a price with the financial cost of the BES plan 102% more than the preferred plan (Figure 38) and about four times the total benefit cost of the environmental and societal metrics.
 This is also reflected in a higher bill impact especially in the short term which is 142% more than the preferred plan by 2030.
-With a bill impact of £22.15 by 2050 (Table 28).
-Optimising environmental and social metrics leads to an expensive demand management plan which at the resource zone level is disproportionately more expensive in North Eden RZ, a zone with no supply-demand balance driver (1140% more than the preferred plan) than it is in Strategic RZ and Carlisle RZ (117% and 72% more than the preferred plan respectively).
+With a bill impact of £23.61 by 2050 (Table 28).
+Optimising environmental and social metrics leads to an expensive demand management plan which at the resource zone level is disproportionately more expensive in North Eden RZ, a zone with no supply-demand balance driver (1162% more than the preferred plan) than it is in Strategic RZ and Carlisle RZ (102% and 72% more than the preferred plan respectively).